Better bones ~ better body

 Exercise, specifically weight bearing exercise puts a strain on our muscles and this in turn pulls on the bones making them stronger.
 I like Body Pump (lifting weights to music) but free weights, walking, dancing, yoga, pilates and running are all good.
 I also use a mini rebounder (see below).
 And for women that already have osteoporosis, I encourage them to consider a weighted vest to increase that weight bearing load when they’re out for a walk.
 The Royal Osteoporosis society recommends at least 50 impacts (e.g. jumping) daily.

-Because oestrogen play a big part in bone health it can be helpful if you feel you’re at risk of osteoporosis – studies show that women taking HRT tend to have stronger bones.
-Definitely worth a conversation with your GP if you feel you are at risk.
-Like a lot of women, I was concerned about HRT and the link with breast cancer but now looking at the evidence and listening to the experts in this field, I’ve come to realise that there a lot of benefits to taking HRT and the risk of breast cancer is very low.
+Oestrogen plays a big part in bone health.
+Oestrogen replacement can be helpful if you feel you’re at risk of osteoporosis – studies show that women taking HRT tend to have stronger bones.
+Definitely worth a conversation with your GP if you’re in this category.
+Like a lot of women, I was concerned about HRT and the link with breast cancer but now looking at the evidence and listening to the experts in this field, I’ve come to realise that there are a lot of benefits to taking HRT and the risk of breast cancer is very low.
+“Women are more than the sum of their two breasts” – I once heard a doctor say!
+Suffering with osteoporosis and being debilitated after breaking bones is also a very serious condition.

 Aim for 1200mg of calcium per day.

-This can be achieved by a combination of diet and supplements (when choosing a supplement look for calcium citrate as this is an easier form to absorb, and bear in mind 500mg is the max we can absorb at any one time so best to spread the dose throughout the day) of course this level can be achieved by diet alone.
+This can be achieved by a combination of diet and supplements (when choosing a supplement look for calcium citrate as this is an easier form to absorb, and bear in mind 500mg is the max we can absorb at any one time, best to spread the dose throughout the day) of course, this level can be achieved by diet alone.
+Getting your calcium from foods is definitely the recommended route.

 Foods high in calcium include